 The best known and most popular wild edible plants are berries.
 Use caution, however, because a mistaken identification can result in picking poisonous berries.
-The easiest is the wild blackberry, whose briars are common enough to be familiar to even suburbanites.
+The easiest is the wild blackberry (pictured above), whose briars are common enough to be familiar to even suburbanites.
 Less known is that Tennessee is also home to the Northern Bush Blueberry, a wild species more commonly associated with Maine.
-The least known wild berry species is the American Elderberry.
+The least known wild berry species is the American Elderberry (pictured at the top).

 Tennessee's native walnut species is the American Black Walnut, which grows best close to rivers and streams.
 The hickory tree that gave President Andrew Jackson of Tennessee his nickname ("Old Hickory") also produces edible nuts.